 There are a number of substantial changes being made by financial regulators, governments and banks to ensure the protection and long-term safety of both the financial system and our customers’ interests.

 One of these regulations is the Foreign Account Tax Compliance Act (FATCA), effective as of 1 July 2014.
 This legislation administered by the United States government encourages better tax compliance by preventing US persons from using non-US financial organisations and foreign entities to avoid US taxation on their income and assets.

 Impact to HSBC and our customers

-HSBC is proud of our commitment to being fully FATCA-compliant in all countries where we operate.
+HSBC is proud of our commitment to being fully FATCA-compliant in all countries and territories where we operate.
 Other banks and financial organisations are also affected.
 However their approach to adopting FATCA may differ to that of HSBC.

 FATCA affects many of HSBC’s customers.
 The impact on customers will depend on factors such as:

 - the type of account you hold with HSBC,

 - the type of policy agreement you have with HSBC,

-To find out more about FATCA in your country (including relevant tax forms and guidance), and how it affects you, please select the appropriate business line (and country, if relevant) from the navigation headings above.
+To find out more about FATCA in your country or territory (including relevant tax forms and guidance), and how it affects you, please select the appropriate business line (and country or territory, if relevant) from the navigation headings above.

-Country pages will continue to be updated with the most recent information as it becomes available.
+Country or territory pages will continue to be updated with the most recent information as it becomes available.

 Please click here for the IRS W formsLink opens in an overlay, including the instructions on how to complete them.
 In order to provide customers with further support when completing IRS W Forms, we have provided some additional customer guidance for W-9, W-8BEN and W-8BEN-E.